Air Source Heat Pump for a 3-Bed Semi: Sizing, Costs, and What to Expect

 | Average insulation (some improvements, standard double glazing) | 7-9 kW |

-These are ballpark figures.
-A proper heat loss calculation by your installer — using room-by-room measurements, insulation details, and window types — is essential for accurate sizing.
+A proper heat loss calculation by your installer is essential.
 Use our heat pump calculator for an initial estimate.

 Installation Costs